nzzdev/Storytelling-Styleguide/pages/style/basic-charts.md

 ```

 ### Legends
 Legends are a part of the introduction to the chart, so we place them prominently just above the data.
-Legends for basic charts are constructed with circles and 45 degree lines.
+Legends for basic charts are constructed with circles and lines at a 45 degree angle.
 All charts with filled areas receive filled circles for their legend definitions and all line charts receive lines (solid or dotted) for their definitions.
 #### Do
 - align legends to the left of the chart, even with titles and subtitles
 - use dotted lines for prognosis or prediction in line charts